hyphaltip/CSHL_NGS/lecture/Tutorial_NGS.table.md

    drug resistance properties and mixed ancestry from the reference strain S288C.
 A project sequenced the genome and  analyzed it to show amino acid alterations in ~800 genes.
-[Ralser et al 2012)(http://www.ncbi.nlm.nih.gov/pubmed/22977733).
+[Ralser et al 2012](http://www.ncbi.nlm.nih.gov/pubmed/22977733).
 We will attempt to replicate some aspects of this analysis (though note they did an assembly of the read not simply mapping them to the refeence).

+2. These data are available in the data/example/W303_chrII_1.fastq.bz2 and W303_chrII_2.fastq.bz2 - you will need to uncompress with bunzip2

+3. The genome is available in data/genome/Saccharomyces.fa.gz - you
+   need to uncompress this with gunzip data/genome/Saccharomyces.fa.gz

 Tutorial
 ========